mosharaf/eecs598/README.md

 All activities of this course will be performed in **groups of 2-3 students**.

 ### Required Reading
-Each lecture will have **one required reading that everyone must read**.
+Each lecture will have **two required reading that everyone must read**.
 There will be *one or more optional related reading(s)* that only the presenter(s) should be familiar with.
 They are optional for the rest of the class.